 Time for free, unstructured play is good for all of us

 So what can we do?
-We don’t have to start attempting to navigate by the sun and stars instead of turning to our devices (though I recommend looking up at them next time you’re wandering around).
+We don’t have to start attempting to navigate by the sun and stars instead of turning to our devices (though I recommend looking up at the sky whenever you’re wandering around).
 Zomorodi suggests just improvising a little more often: throwing a meal together with what you have in the fridge instead of following a recipe.
 Moreau says try a game of free association to boost your creative thinking and make connections between things you wouldn’t usually put together.
-Or, as Stuart Dredge recommends over on Apps Playground, you can play The Everything Machine with your kids.
-And if you all want some offscreen free play, here are some of our favorite building toys.